Can You Use Espresso for Drip Coffee?Posted by Bean & Bean on

 Can you actually use espresso beans for drip coffee??

-For espresso, it doesn't matter if you’re using Arabica or Robusta beans, but it’s recommended that a dark roast be used.
+For espresso, it doesn't matter if you’re using Arabica or Robusta beans, mainly it’s important that a dark roast be used.
+If you ended up reading this and now you’re wondering what the best beans are for espresso, you’ll want to read this in-depth guide on picking the best beans for espresso.

-Regular coffee beans can also be used to make espresso drinks.
+Regular coffee beans can also be used to make espresso drinks, some coffee shops even offer light-roast espressos.

 How to use espresso beans for drip coffee